Rock Falls Office: 1300 W. 2nd Street Rock Falls, IL 61071 815-626-2230 extension 3

 PrEP is for HIV negative individuals who want to prevent HIV.

 PrEP may be right for you if you are negative for HIV and have had sex in the past 6 months and have not consistently used condoms, have had an STD, or have a partner with HIV.
 PrEP may also be right for you if you inject drugs and or share needles or other equipment to inject drugs with others.

-To get started, you can contact the Whiteside County Community Health Clinic and schedule an appointment to meet with Nurse Practitioner Rebecca Drehman who specializes in PrEP.
+To get started, you can contact the Whiteside County Community Health Clinic at 815-626-2230 to make an appointment for a PrEP Consultation Visit.

 Your healthcare provider can review and help answer questions about these programs.

 Healthcare providers and hospitals are required by law (77 Illinois Administrative Code 690) to report any suspected or confirmed cases of selected communicable disease to the Whiteside County Health Department.
 Communicable Disease Staff investigate and track all infectious disease, as required by Illinois Department of Public Health to help ensure individuals receive treatment and work with individuals to mitigate and stop the spread.

 Confidential HIV and STD testing and counseling is offered to at risk people.

 Ryan White HIV/AIDS Program

 The Ryan White HIV/AIDS Program (RWHAP) is a medical case management program that helps ensure low-income people living with HIV can access medical care, medications, and other essential services to ensure better health outcomes.
 The program works with individuals and our community to improve HIV-related health outcomes and reduce HIV transmission to help end the HIV epidemic in the United States.